Sommaire | Content

-The head of the communication for the association started his presentation with an introduction about E&H.
+The association communication officer started his presentation with an introduction about E&H.

 The association was founded in 1994, first under the name « Friends of Pierre Rabhi », but upon the latter’s request, its name was changed in 1998 to avoid generating the impression of a cult of personality.
 Pierre Rabhi‘s biography was briefly mentioned.